jamielsharief/lightning/docs/translator.md

-# Translation
+# Translator

-The translation component provides an object that can be passed around your application to translate messages into different languages.
+The `Translator` component provides an object that can be passed around your application to translate messages into different languages.

 ## Usage